Sustainability

 - Reduced lighting system weight in vehicles allows improved fuel efficiencies and reduced emissions

-- Fewer lighting fixture components and use of non-toxic materials results in a reduced manufacturing footprint and easier recycling at end-of-life and compact profiles
+- Fewer lighting fixture components and use of non-toxic materials results in compact profiles, a reduced manufacturing footprint, and easier recycling at end-of-life

-- Low-glare and cooler operating temperatures allow placement of lighting fixtures closer to the end-user, reducing the number of fixtures required, overall power requirements and greenhouse gas emissions.
+- Glare-free and cooler operating temperatures allow placement of lighting fixtures closer to the end-user, reducing the number of fixtures required, overall power requirements and greenhouse gas emissions.